 Tretinoin is a potent form of vitamin A (retinol) extensively studied for its anti-aging and anti-acne properties [2, 4].
 Retinols accelerate skin cell turnover, encourage collagen production, and diminish the appearance of fine lines, wrinkles, and even skin tone.

-Because tretinoin is a potent version of retinol, it's only available by prescription for those looking to combat signs of aging and improve skin clarity.
+Because tretinoin is a potent version of retinol, it's only available by prescription for those looking to combat signs of aging.
+You can use them together, but it comes down to finding a good skincare schedule with these compounds

 Can Copper Peptides be Used with Tretinoin?